Jump to:

 At different disease stages

-• For apathy, there are no FDA-approved medication treatments.
+There are no FDA-approved medication treatments for apathy.
 Some small studies and case reports have demonstrated possible beneficial effects of certain medications.
 These include anti-cholinesterase inhibitors such as rivastigmine, donepezil, and galantamine and psychostimulants such as methylphenidate, modafinil and armodafinil.
-Antidepressants, especially more activating ones, are also used in this population.5
+Antidepressants, especially more activating ones, are also used in this population, but need to be used with caution because they can worsen apathy in some patients.3

 Coordination of care